JoachimGoedhart/Quantify-FRET-ratio/README.md

 #### Plot the result
 * Open the csv file with results from the quantification in [PlotTwist](https://huygens.science.uva.nl/PlotTwist/) by using the "Upload" option
-* Apply normalization in PlotTwist; the most common method is the default in PlotTwist: 'Fold change over baseline (I/I0)'
+* Apply normalization in PlotTwist - the default is 'Fold change over baseline (I/I0)'
 * Note: PlotTwist has the option to exclude data from user selected cells

-## Sample data and expected results
+### Sample data and expected results
 * Raw sample data is available in this [folder](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/tree/master/Example-data_raw)
 * The graph of the example data generated with PlotTwist looks like this:

 ![alt text](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/blob/master/Example-data_processed/PlotTwist-results.png "Output")

-# Option 2: cross-talk corrected (Sensitized Emission/Donor) ratio
+# Option 2: corrected (Sensitized Emission/Donor) ratio

-## Preparations
+### Preparations

-* Acquire a donor only image
-* Donor bleedthrough (or beta) is the intensity of the FRET channel (w2) divided by the donor channel (w1)
-* Acquire an acceptor only image
-* Direct acceptor excitation (gamma) is the intensity of the FRET channel (w2) divided by the acceptor channel (w3)
+* Determine the correction factors correction factors beta and gamma (and verify that alpha and delta are nearly zero).
+For background and an explanation of the correction factors see: [Rheenen et al 2004](https://doi.org/10.1016/S0006-3495(04)74307-6)

-### Analysis
+#### Analysis
 * Open the timeseries data from each channel (w1,w2,w3)
 * First, define a ROI that corresponds to background
-* Next, add ROIs that select a single cell (Example ROIs are available in 'Galphai_ROI.csv.zip' - these can be shown in ImageJ by dropping the file on the application bar))
+* Next, define and add ROIs for each cell (For the example data set the ROIs are available in 'Galphai_ROI.csv.zip' - these ROIs can be shown in ImageJ by dropping the file on the application bar))
 * Measure intensities by using the multimeasure option for each of the three channels (w1,w2,w3).
+The data is available [here](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/tree/master/Example-data_processed) for each of the channels as a csv file.
-* Copy the data to the enclosed excel file; data_analysis_Galphai.xlsx
+* Copy the data into the right tabs of the enclosed excel file; data_analysis_Galphai.xlsx
 * The result is a corrected FRET ratio in the last tab; 'NORM FRET(BT corrected)'
 * Note: the correction factors beta and gamma can be adjusted in the tab that is used to correct the sensitized emission: 'YFP-BG-CFPbleed-YFPexc'

-## Sample data and expected results
+### Sample data and expected results
 * Raw sample data is available in this [folder](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/tree/master/Example-data_raw)
 * Extracted intensity data together with the ROIs and the results of the measurement is available in this [folder](https://github.com/JoachimGoedhart/Quantify-FRET-ratio/tree/master/Example-data_processed)
 * The excel file that can be used to correct the data with the beta and gamma factor is available